asyncapi/website/markdown/blog/2024-marketing-report.md

 We’ve focused on laying the groundwork for long-term growth and engagement for the last six months.
 Our marketing initiatives have been designed to elevate AsyncAPI’s visibility, simplify our communication strategy, and ensure we’re prepared to grow alongside our community.

 Here’s a summary of what we’ve done so far:
-- Launched targeted social media campaigns that reached X impressions, supported by our community of designers:
+- Launched targeted social media campaigns that reached 5,031 impressions, supported by our community of designers:
   - #AsyncAPIParis2024 campaign
   - #YourAsyncAPIStory celebrating AsyncAPI at 8